запуск симуляцик системной модели

 lambda = propSpeed/fc # Wavelength (m)

-# Antenna array parameters
+# Antenna Array parameters

-NumElements = 10 # number of elements
+numElements = 10 # number of items

-ElementSpacing = 0.5*lambda # element spacing (m)
+ElementSpacing = 0.5*lambda # distance between elements (m)

-Antenna = EngeePhased.ULA(NumElements=10,ElementSpacing=0.5*lambda)
+Antenna = EngeePhased.ULA(numElements=10,ElementSpacing=0.5*lambda)

-fs = 1000; # sampling frequency 1 kHz
+fs = 1000; # sampling rate of 1 kHz

 prf = 1/0.3; # pulse repetition rate (Hz)